 What specifically did you dislike about the boarding experience? – I get priority boarding based on my status or special needs.

-In fact the first two responses are simple tautologies and add no information.
+Even worse, the first two responses are simple tautologies and add no information.
 Reworded more clearly they simply say:

 What specifically did you dislike about the boarding experience ?– the boarding process.